ysathyasai/motivational-quotes-script/README.md

 This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details.

+# Working
+It functions well on Termux and Windows systems, but has some issues needed to be solved on Linux and Mac systems.

 ## Contributions

-Any improvements, contributions, or ideas are always welcome!
+Any improvements, corrections, contributions, or ideas are always welcome!
 Feel free to open an issue or submit a pull request.
 For any questions or inquiries, please contact [ysathyasai.dev@gmail.com](mailto:ysathyasai.dev@gmail.com).